jlab-hep/localdb-docs/docs/database_demonstration_register_itkpd.md

 ## Goal

 Register the component data (FE-I4B single module data & FE-I4B FE chip data for example) into ITkPD.
+You can skip this process and go to the step 4 if you do not have an ITkPD account.

 ## 1. Access ITkPD Web Page